galenvs/galenvs_dashboard/README.md

 9. In a separate terminal, start the client by running `npm run dev -- --host` in the client directory.

+Warning: Please ensure the existence of 'uploads' and 'records' folders within the 'server' directory to avoid any issues.

 ## Important Notes About This Project's Further Development